Synthetic Data Generation for Brain-Computer Interfaces: Overview, Benchmarking, and Future Directions: Synthetic Data Generation for BCIs

 \section{Synthetic Data Generation for BCIs}

-The data generation driven machine learning pipeline for BCIs is depicted in Fig.~\ref{fig:intro}, where the generation algorithms can be categorized into four types: knowledge-based, feature-based, model-based, and translation-based approaches.
-Details of the four types are further illustrated in Fig.~\ref{fig:four_types_gene}.
+The data generation driven machine learning pipeline for BCIs is depicted in Figure~\ref{fig:intro}, where the generation algorithms can be categorized into four types: signal-transformation-based, feature-based, model-based, and translation-based approaches.
+Details of the four types are further illustrated in Figure~\ref{fig:four_types_gene}.